Juve's Marchisio out for up to four weeks

 The 31-year-old underwent an operation on the anterior cruciate ligament in his left knee in April 2016, ruling him out of Italy's European Championship campaign, and required another procedure following complications.

-Juve, who confirmed Marchisio's latest absence on Friday, revealed he visted a specialist in Barcelona and requires "specific therapies and muscle strengthening work", sidelining him for "the next three to four weeks".
+Juve, who confirmed Marchisio's latest absence on Friday, revealed he required "specific therapies and muscle strengthening work", sidelining him for "the next three to four weeks".

 It means Marchisio, who was substituted in last weekend's 3-0 Serie A win over Cagliari, will miss the forthcoming league matches against Genoa and Chievo, as well as the Champions League trip to Barcelona.